PINTO0309/scs4onnx/README.md

         'npy': Outputs constant values used repeatedly in the model to an external file .npy.
             Instead of the smallest model body size, the file loading overhead is greater.
         Default: shrink

+    forced_extraction_op_names: List[str]
+        Extracts the constant value of the specified OP name to .npy regardless of the mode specified. e.g. ['aaa','bbb','ccc']

     non_verbose: Optional[bool]
         Do not show all information logs.
 Only error logs are displayed.